Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked

-• Comfortable seat height for frequent sit-stand
+• Seat height works well for frequent sit-stand use

-• Plush feel without being mushy
+• Plush feel without going mushy

 Who it is best for